 You’ll start your day by parking where Lost Lake Road crosses the Lake Branch.
 From here, walk downstream and put-in on the Lake Branch about a 100 feet before the confluence with the West Fork.

-After the basalt gorge, the rapids ease up but are still plenty of fun.
-You’ll need to pay attention because there is a mandatory portage around a fish ladder.
 At river mile 3 you’ll see a horizon line at the end of a long straight away.
 At medium flows (up to 7 feet) it’s pretty easy to stop on river left to portage around the fish ladder.
-At higher flows be sure to pay close attention so you don’t miss it.
+At higher flows it will come up quick so be sure to pay close attention.

-Right after this, you’ll pull over on river right to avoid going over Punchbowl Falls, a 10 foot waterfall with a deep, nasty hole.
-The take-out on river right is a good leg work out if you’re kayaking or a royal pain if you’re rafting.
+Right after this pull over on river right to avoid going over Punchbowl Falls, a 10 foot waterfall with a deep, nasty hole.
+The take-out on river right is a good leg work out if you’re kayaking or a solid workout if you’re rafting.
 If you have rafts, I suggest running a 200 foot rope up to a pulley on a tree and have someone pull downhill on the rope.
 At the same time, have a few people walk the raft up the hill.
-For detailed directions about slightly more complicated system for rafts, check out this West Fork trip report.

 Punchbowl Falls can be portaged by kayakers on the right or lined by rafters on the right if you want to continue down and take out at Tucker Bridge or in town.

 From take-out drive back the way you came and take a right at the first intersection (Green Road).
-Stay on Green Road until you hit Lost Lake Road, which you’ll take all the way back to put-in.
-You’ll see a small parking area and gate after Lost Lake Road crosses the Lake Branch.
+Stay on Green Road until you hit Lost Lake Road and take a right.
+Stay on Lost Lake Road until you see a small parking area on the left after Lost Lake Road crosses the Lake Branch.
 Park here and go boating!